uloulou/cse15l-lab-reports/cse-15l-lab1-report.md

 ***You must read and follow the directions in the tutorial below carefully***

 [[TUTORIAL] Resetting Password for CSE15L Account](https://docs.google.com/document/d/17kvwYHXtrP-snWoNsSnPQF5Vu9tyR0WawotVxYEB4do/edit?usp=sharing)

-If you still face any difficulty resetting the password, feel free to ask tutors or instructors about it.

 If you’ve successfully reset the pw, wait for a few minutes for it to and you’re waiting a few minutes for the system to respond.